Things to do

 Swimming and snorkelling

 Dangerous stinging jellyfish (‘stingers’) may be present in the waters around Magnetic Island at any time, but occur more frequently in the warmer months.
 A full body Lycra suit, or similar, provides a good measure of protection against stinging jellyfish and sunburn.
-See marine stingers for more information.
+See swimming safely and marine stingers for more information.

 Stinger resistant enclosures at Picnic and Horseshoe bays provide a high degree of protection but they are not stinger-proof.
 On the day, check with the lifeguard and wear protective clothing.